This post is also available in:

 Length: 120 km

 This is the perfect route for getting to know some of Slovenia’s top tourist attractions.
-Leaving from Ljubljana, your first stop is at Postojna Cave and Predjama Castle.
-The following day you head to another beautiful, but lesser known cave, the Skocjan; then finally the charming seaside towns of Koper, Izola and Piran.
+Cycling in Ljubljana itself is awesome already.
+But you can leave from the capital of Slovenia, your first stop is at Postojna Cave and Predjama Castle.
+The following day you head to another beautiful, but lesser known cave, the Skocjan.
+Those are the main caves in Slovenia, though they have a lot more.
+Finally, arrive at the charming seaside towns of Koper, Izola and Piran where you can enjoy the beaches in Slovenia.
+You can also rent a bike in Koper too.

 2) From Ljubljana to Lake Bled